bl0b/jupyLR/readme.md

         B = one
     """

-    a = Slr('E', grammar, my_scanner)
+    a = Automaton('E', grammar, my_scanner)

     a('1+1')

 ### Scanner

 The scanner converts a text into a stream of tokens.
-A token is a pair (token_type, token_value). jupyLR provides a convenient way to define a scanner with the function make_scanner().
-As its docstring states:
+A token is a pair (token_type, token_value). jupyLR provides a convenient way to define a scanner with the Scanner class.
+As the __init__ docstring states:

 Each named keyword is a token type and its value is the corresponding regular expression.
 Returns a function that iterates tokens in the form